vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/030_pApashamanam/_index.md

 +++
 title = "30.
-To the çamī́ plant: for benefit to the hair."
+To the śamī́ plant: for benefit to the hair."

 +++
 ## Comment
 Found also in Pāipp. xix.
 Verse 1 is wholly unconnected in meaning with the others, nor do these clearly belong together.
-Used by Kāuç.
-(66. 15) in the savayajñas, at a sava called pāunaḥçila (pāunasira, comm.); and vs. 2 (2 and 3, comm.) in a remedial rite (31.
+Used by Kāuś.
+(66. 15) in the savayajñas, at a sava called pāunaḥśila (pāunasira, comm.); and vs. 2 (2 and 3, comm.) in a remedial rite (31.
 1).

 ## Translations